 Energy-efficient power supplies, as we will see later, already exists and can be deployed by electronics manufacturers.
 Doing so would lead to about 15-20% savings in KWH consumed, or a savings of about 1% (from 6% to 5%) of the total electricity consumed in the U.S.

-, power supplies take electricity (usually 110 Volts, AC) and converts it to a lower DC voltage.
+In the context of electronic equipment, power supplies take electricity (usually 110 Volts, AC) and converts it to a lower DC voltage.
 Linear power supplies are used mostly for low wattage products (15 watts or less), switching power supplies are more commonly found in higher wattage products like desktop computers, TV's and microwaves.

 Our measurements of a variety of electronic products yielded a wide range of efficiency levels for external power supplies.
 Efficiencies were usually higher with the original factory power supply provided with the unit than with after-market, “universal” adapters.
 It is simply easier to optimize a power supply for energy efficiency when it is intended to operate at a single voltage and relatively high load (see part load efficiency discussion below).
 Note that standby power consumption varied from a low of (less than) 0.01 watts to a high of nearly 2 watts, while active mode efficiencies ranged from as low as 20% to more than 90%.